 Limited information indicates that maternal doses of imatinib up to 400 mg daily produce low levels in milk.
-Although one breastfed infant apparently experienced no adverse effects during maternal use of imatinib, no long-term data are available.
+Although a few breastfed infants apparently experienced no adverse effects during maternal use of imatinib, no long-term data are available.
 Until more data are available, imatinib should be used only with careful monitoring during breastfeeding.
 Avoiding nursing for 8 to 9 hours after a dose would probably reduce the dosage that the infant receives.
 The manufacturer and some authors recommend that breastfeeding be discontinued during imatinib therapy.

 Maternal Levels.
 A woman receiving oral imatinib 400 mg daily for chronic myeloid leukemia breastfed her infant.
 During week 4 postpartum, serum and milk levels of imatinib and its active metabolite (CGP 74588) were measured before and at several times during the 9 hours after the dose.
 The highest concentrations of imatinib and its metabolite were at 2 and 4 hours after the dose.
 Peak concentrations of imatinib ranged between 1.1 and 1.4 mg/L and were 0.8 mg/L for the metabolite.
 The concentrations of both were 25 to 50% lower 9 hours after the dose.
 Milk and serum levels were also measured during the second month of breastfeeding with similar results (details not reported).
 Using these data, the estimated maximum dosage of the drug and metabolite that a fully breastfed infant would receive is 0.3 mg/kg daily or 4.5% of the maternal weight-adjusted dosage.